euclidianAce/lua_matrix/README.md

 # Build (GNU make)

 ### As a dynamic library
-I do keep a binary in the bin directory as lua\_matrix.so for easy access but if you'd like to build it yourself here's how.
 Given that you have the lua headers on your system: `lua.h`, `lualib.h`, and `lauxlib.h`

 1. clone the repo && cd into it